[Ed. note, Aug. 1: Audition deadlines and hiring locations have been updated.]

 Complete the online application.
 It only takes about 15-30 minutes.

-Then show up to one of the open auditions held July 29, July 30 and August 5.
+Then show up to one of the open auditions held now until early September.
 Arrive in comfy clothes, and hold off on zombie clothes and makeup; you’ll be asked to wash it off.

 Step behind “The Gauntlet,” a wall flanked with secret windows that slam open and shut.
 Your job is to jump in and be that creepy, lingering zombie with perfect timing.